|

 cars, I take them apart.
 I very carefully pop the sides off.
 I pop out the glass by carefully cutting the glue

-for finish painting on the Walthers cars, cause I don’t overlay or build any partitions in the Walthers cars; just paint,
+wall surfaces for finish painting on the Walthers cars, cause I don’t overlay or build any partitions in the Walthers

 cars get wall overlays, partitions, curtains, furniture, carpeting - the works, like the Soho.